-Radiation therapy to the head or neck area and surgery that affects the salivary glands can reduce the amount of saliva in your mouth, make your mouth dry or make your saliva thick and sticky.
-This is known as xerostomia.
+Radiation therapy to the head or neck area and surgery that affects the salivary glands can reduce the amount of saliva in your mouth, make your mouth dry or make your saliva thick and sticky (called xerostomia).
+Chemotherapy and some pain medicines can also make your mouth dry.
 Without enough saliva, bacteria can grow too quickly and may cause oral thrush, which will make eating and swallowing more difficult.
 A dry mouth can also make it harder to keep your teeth and mouth clean, which can increase the risk of tooth decay.